+This unique ground chicken chili will become a family favorite.
 This is no ordinary chicken and white bean chili recipe.
 Made very special with Swiss chard and plenty of Italian flavors, the combination makes one great bowl of soup.

 The unique combination of the flavors march right up the aisle, all the way to the altar, and to everyone’s surprise, and without much ceremony, join in holy matrimony.

 Giada served this up a couple of months ago on her show, Giada at Home.
 I went to Food Network and bookmarked the recipe and vowed to give it a try.